PVC Boards vs Other Construction Materials: Is PVC Boards Worth the Investment?

 Additionally, we will contrast PVC with several PVC substitutes, including wood, WPC, MDF, and others.

-What is a PVC board?
+What is a PVC Board?

 Short for Poly Vinyl Chloride, PVC is a synthetic polymer.
 PVC has a honey-comb like micro-cell structure at a molecular level.
 It is a lightweight and durable material.